-Methodist College is in compliance with the Americans with Disabilities Act of 1990, Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination in Employment Act of 1967.
-Inquiries or complaints may be addressed to the President of the College.
-Section 504 of the Rehabilitation Act of 1973 as amended states in part under section 7(20) that -no qualified individual with a disability in the United States shall be excluded from, denied the benefits of, or be subjected to discrimination under any program or activity that receives Federal financial assistance.
+Methodist College complies with the Americans with Disabilities Act of 1990, Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination in Employment Act of 1967.
+Inquiries or complaints may be addressed to the Chancellor of the College.
+Section 504 of the Rehabilitation Act of 1973 as amended states, in part under section 7(20), that -no qualified individual with a disability in the United States shall be excluded from, denied the benefits of, or be subjected to discrimination under any program or activity that receives Federal financial assistance.
 Reasonable accommodations will be made for qualified students with disabilities unless they impose an undue hardship on the College.
-An accommodation request can be made by contacting Tricia Fox, Director of the Center for Student Success (CSS).
+An accommodation request can be made by contacting Danielle McCoy, Director of the Office of Access, Support, and Inclusion Services (OASIS).
+The OASIS is in room W160.